softsoundd/dxvk-remix-mirrorsedge/README.md

 ## NGX passthrough branch (`mirrors-edge-ngx`)

 This branch adds an NGX passthrough mode where Mirror's Edge's own rasterised rendering is presented unchanged (no path tracing, no scene capture) while DLSS Super Resolution / DLAA, DLSS Frame Generation, Reflex, and Remix's Post FX runs on top of it.
-Render resolution and MSAA control are derived from stock Unreal Engine 3 behaviour rather than from Mirror's Edge's binary, so they should hold across UE3 titles; the rest of the mode may work elsewhere too, but support is not guaranteed.
+Like the rest of this fork, NGX passthrough mode may work in other UE3 titles, but support is not guaranteed.

 ### NGX mode setup